zrs233/ursula/doc/ironic.md

 Vagrant and Vbox power driver
 -----------------------------

-Create a ssh key-pair on the vagrant box with `$ ssh-key-gen`, store the private key in `/tmp/id_rsa` owned by the `ironic` user and copy the public key into `~/.ssh/authorized_keys` on your host machine and then make sure you can ssh back into your host from inside vagrant `ssh <username>@10.0.2.2`.
+Create a ssh key-pair on the vagrant box with `$ ssh-keygen`, store the private key in `/tmp/id_rsa` owned by the `ironic` user and copy the public key into `~/.ssh/authorized_keys` on your host machine and then make sure you can ssh back into your host from inside vagrant `ssh <username>@10.0.2.2`.

+Create a VM in virtualbox with:
+* 512mb RAM, 21Gb disk, 1 CPU.
+* change boot order to Network, HDD
+* set network to be the same as allinone's adapter 3.
+* get a copy of the MAC